Hello Planning Mashers!

 Stina is amazing and her Bullet Journal pages have been some of my favorites for a long time.
 She uses geometrical shapes to decorate her pages and the patterns look absolutely stunning.

 Gigi’s journal looks amazing and she uses it in so many ways – to organize her freelance work and her wedding.
-She has lots of inspirations for any type of pages and her minimal designs are always pretty and practical.
+She has lots of inspirations for any type of page and her minimal designs are always pretty and practical.

 Claire has an amazing and very practical journal.
 Her account doesn’t only have inspirations for all sorts of pages, she also shares Bullet Journal tips and trips, as well as motivation to keep on going and building a better life for yourself.